thoughtbot/dotfiles/README.md

 * Run many kinds of tests [from vim]([https://github.com/janko-m/vim-test)
 * Set `<leader>` to a single space.
 * Switch between the last two files with space-space.
-* Syntax highlighting for CoffeeScript, Textile, Cucumber, Haml, Markdown, and HTML.
+* Syntax highlighting for Markdown, HTML, JavaScript, Ruby, Go, Elixir, more.
 * Use [Ag](https://github.com/ggreer/the_silver_searcher) instead of Grep when available.
 * Map `<leader>ct` to re-index [Exuberant Ctags](http://ctags.sourceforge.net/).